rupaksalekin2018/simple-blog-app-MERN/README.md

-# Simple Blog With CRUD operation, Login & Register Feature
+# Simple Blog With CRUD operation, Login & Register Feature - MERN STACK

 *To run the project you need to add environment respective variables*